The NHS in Chelmsford and Mid Essex

 There is additional funding and investment going into the NHS, but there is also an increasing level of demand.
 This is partly because on average people are living longer and this means we all need more support from the NHS during our lives.
 There is also a very serious need to improve and better integrate social care provisions as these are also under increased pressure due to changing demographics.
 We do need to have a deep discussion as a nation about the long term provision for both social care and health care.
 In all decisions about the NHS, patients' interests must come first.
 Patient outcome, patient health and patient safety must be at the heart of all decisions.

+This Government has committed £10 billion in new funding for the NHS since last November alone.
 Nationally, the Government is providing an additional £6.3 billion investment for NHS England; compromising of £2.8 billion resource funding, and £3.5 billion capital investment.
 In the Spring Budget, the Government invested £2 billion over the next three years for adult social care, alongside £100 million for streaming programmes in hospital A&Es.
 The Autumn Budget backed this with further money- an additional £337 million to support resilience during winter, with our area receiving just over £3 million from this budget.
 Amongst others, this money will reach trusts serving Chelmsford.

 Since 2010 there are over 31,400 extra clinical staff, and by 2020 the Government will ensure that the NHS will have over 11,000 more doctors, including consultants and GPs.
 Additionally, the Government has announced plans to train an increase of at least 1,500 Doctors per year.
 Changes to student funding will enable universities to provide up to 10,000 additional nursing, midwifery, and allied health training places by 2020.